 Jesus’ words have a cataclysmic effect.
 A few words once changed Earth from a lifeless planet to a stunning wonder-world.
 His Word has always gone forth like an arrow to hit its target with precision and power.
 His Word can halt the power of Hell.
 His Word can turn a raging sea into a sea of glass.
 His Word has brought more than one dead man out of a grave.
 His Word is the final word on everything and when He speaks, He trumps all other authority.

 On a personal level, His Word changes my personality.
-His Word kills my desire to sin.
-Reveals the minds of God to me.
-His Word rewires the way I think.
+His Word kills my desire to sin, reveals the mind of God to me, and rewires the way I think.
 His Word changes my heart so that it resembles His own heart.

 Every year on January 1st, I should start over.
 I should preoccupy myself with every quote of Jesus all over again.
 Jesus Christ was so sure of His Words.
 He never spoke anything that wasn’t intended to have a supernatural effect.
 Since that is true, I need to ask myself….
 “Has every word He has spoken had a supernatural effect on me?”
 If not, I’m missing the very reason I was born.
 God has preserved me for yet another day so that His Word can thrive in my soul, change something, and send me out speaking that same Word to change the world.